gsoft-inc/wl-squide/docs/guides/fetch-initial-data.md

 #### `waitForPublicData` & `useIsBootstrapping`

-To ensure the `AppRouter` component's state wait for the public data to be ready before rendering the requested route, set the [waitForPublicData](../reference/routing/appRouter.md#delay-rendering-until-the-public-data-is-ready) property to `true`.
+To ensure the `AppRouter` component wait for the public data to be ready before rendering the requested route, set the [waitForPublicData](../reference/routing/appRouter.md#delay-rendering-until-the-public-data-is-ready) property to `true`.

-To display a loader until the public data is fetched and the application is ready, use the [useIsBootstrapping](../reference/routing/useIsBootstrapping.md) hook.
+Use the [useIsBootstrapping](../reference/routing/useIsBootstrapping.md) hook to display a loader until the public data is fetched and the application is ready.

 ### Use the endpoint data